shellshock0x221B/shellshock0x221B/README.md

 ## 👋 About Me

-I’m a **17-year-old security enthusiast** with a strong interest in low-level systems and how software breaks at the binary level.
+I’m a **17‑year‑old security enthusiast** with a strong interest in low‑level systems and how software breaks at the binary level.

 My main interests include:
 - Legacy vulnerability research
 - Reverse engineering and binary analysis
 - Exploit development fundamentals
-- Low-level systems exploration
+- Low‑level systems exploration

 I enjoy analyzing older technologies to better understand modern security concepts.